-The SBWIB is responsible for disbursement of WIOA grant funds and awarding contracts for WIOA Title I activities in the eleven-city local area, including the cities of: Inglewood, Hawthorne, Carson, El Segundo, Gardena, Hermosa Beach, Lawndale, Lomita, Manhattan Beach, Redondo Beach, and Torrance.
-These authorities are vested through a Joint Powers Agreement (JPA) between the consortium of the eleven cities in the local service area, as authorized by the Chief Local Elected Official, represented by the City of Inglewood.
-The JPA was last amended May 12, 2015.
+The SBWIB is responsible for disbursement of WIOA grant funds and awarding contracts for WIOA Title I activities in an eleven-city local area, including the cities of: Inglewood, Hawthorne, Carson, El Segundo, Gardena, Hermosa Beach, Lawndale, Lomita,

+Manhattan Beach, Redondo Beach, and Torrance.
+These authorities are vested through a Joint Powers Agreement (JPA) among the eleven cities, as authorized by the Chief Local Elected Official, represented by the City of Inglewood.
+The JPA was last amended on May 12, 2015.

 The SBWIB uses a competitive procurement process to award grants and contracts for activities carried out under this plan.
 This process follows all applicable federal, state and local guidelines for such procurement.
-Procurement of WIOA Title I Adult, Dislocated Worker, and Youth programs takes place every three to four years.
-During the 4-year period covered by this plan, procurement will result in the award of contracts for all Title I programs.
+Procurement of WIOA Title I Adult, Dislocated Worker, and Youth programs takes place every four years.
+During the 4-year period covered by this plan, procurement will result in the award of contracts for Title I programs.